gravitational/teleport/rfd/0191-workload-id-config-ux.md

 - Allow the encoding of additional information that is only rarely used for authorization - or - does not fit well into the structure of a SPIFFE ID for other reasons.
-- Support compatablity with services which may require information to be encoded into non-standard fields.
+- Support compatibility with services which may require information to be encoded into non-standard fields.

 The fields for controlling customization of the credentials would also accept